-- In schools in England, girls improved at a greater rate than boys, widening the attainment gap between the two at age 16.
-The percentage of girls meeting five A\-C GCSEs (or equivalent), including English and mathematics, increased from 54.4% in 2008/09 to 65.7% in 2012/13; whereas, for boys, the increase was from 47.1% to 55.6%. - In England, by ethnicity, a notable positive change was the decrease in the attainment gap between White pupils (60.2% in 2012/13) and Pakistani/Bangladeshi and African/Caribbean/Black pupils (58.1% in 2012/13).
-This resulted from the latter two groups improving at a greater rate, closing some of the gap with White pupils. - There was some improvement by Gypsy and Traveller children in England between 2008/09 and 2012/13.
-However, these pupils continued to have the lowest attainment levels of any ethnicity, and the gap with other White children widened as the latter saw larger improvements. - In England, although the gap narrowed slightly between 2008/09 and 2012/13, children eligible for free school meals (FSM) were less likely to have achieved five A\-C GCSEs (or equivalent), including English and mathematics, compared with pupils not eligible for FSM in 2012/13 (37.9% compared with 64.6%). - Chinese pupils in England were consistently high achievers in 2012/13, regardless of FSM eligibility: 76.8% of FSM pupils achieved the GCSE threshold compared with 78.2% of non-FSM pupils.
-For Asian pupils, the percentages were 52.8% and 67.4%; and for Black pupils, the percentages were 48.2% and 62.5%.
-The attainment gap for Mixed pupils was somewhat wider, with 43.9% of FSM pupils and 67.5% of non-FSM pupils achieving the threshold. - The socioeconomic attainment gap was greatest for White boys.
+2013 The size of improvement differs for - In schools in England, girls improved at a greater rate than boys, widening the attainment gap between the two at age 16. individuals with particular protected The percentage of girls meeting five A-C GCSEs (or equivalent), including English and mathematics, increased from characteristics, and attainment gaps 54.4% in 2008/09 to 65.7% in 2012/13; whereas, for boys, the increase was from 47.1% to 55.6%. persist.
+Gypsy and Traveller pupils In England, by ethnicity, a notable positive change was the decrease in the attainment gap between White pupils (60.2%) continued to have the lowest educational in 2012/13) and Pakistani/Bangladeshi and African/Caribbean/Black pupils (58.1% in 2012/13).
+This resulted from the attainment rates.
+Across Great Britain, latter two groups improving at a greater rate, closing some of the gap with White pupils. children from poorer backgrounds There was some improvement by Gypsy and Traveller children in England between 2008/09 and 2012/13.
+However, performed less well than their peers.
+This these pupils continued to have the lowest attainment levels of any ethnicity, and the gap with other White children was especially true for White pupils, widened as the latter saw larger improvements. particularly boys.
+The performance of In England, although the gap narrowed slightly between 2008/09 and 2012/13, children eligible for free school meals children with SEN in England and Wales (FSM) were less likely to have achieved five A-C GCSEs (or equivalent), including English and mathematics, compared improved, but the gap between these with pupils not eligible for FSM in 2012/13 (37.9% compared with 64.6%). children and those without SEN - Chinese pupils in England were consistently high achievers in 2012/13, regardless of FSM eligibility: 76.8% of FSM pupils increased. achieved the GCSE threshold compared with 78.2% of non-FSM pupils.
+For Asian pupils, the percentages were 52.8% Exclusion rates fell in England, Wales and 67.4%; and for Black pupils, the percentages were 48.2% and 62.5%.
+The attainment gap for Mixed pupils was and Scotland but remained high for some somewhat wider, with 43.9% of FSM pupils and 67.5% of non-FSM pupils achieving the threshold. groups.
+The socioeconomic attainment gap was greatest for White boys.
 In England and Wales, by broad ethnic group, White